 Resident Conflict: How to Handle Difficult Situations Like a Pro

 Managing a community can be stressful, and resident conflict can add to that stress.
-It’s in the news every day.
-In general, people have become increasingly quick-tempered, less patient, and have shorter fuses more than ever.
-These behaviors are also evident in residential communities.
+Some have become more quick-tempered, less patient, and have shorter fuses today than ever before.
+This is due in part to life’s daily challenges.

 As a board member, you want to handle resident issues as soon as they arise.
 Keep reading to learn what’s behind heightened resident irritability and ways to manage and reduce some of the tension.